mirai-audio/mir/README.md

 `ember s` then visit your app at [http://localhost:4200](http://localhost:4200).

+To run with service workers, without live reload:
+`ember s --environment=production --live-reload=false` and add `?dev=true` to the URL.

 ### Environment variables

 The following environment variables are available to override fallback (dev)